mcguffin/acf-quickedit-fields/README.md

 Edit field values in Quick Edit and / or Bulk edit.

 Proofed to work with ACF Pro 5.x.
 Will not work with ACF Free (version 4.x).
+Requires at least PHP 5.3.

 See the [wiki](https://github.com/mcguffin/acf-quick-edit-fields/wiki) for a quick start and a list of [supported ACF Fields](https://github.com/mcguffin/acf-quick-edit-fields/wiki/Supported-ACF-Fields).